JDRomano2/ASAP2/README.md

 }
 ```

-A sample file can be found [here](MAKE_LINK).
-Note that the partition names are the GI numbers of the Human GenBank sequence that was used to construct them.
+Note that the partition names are the GI numbers of the Human GenBank sequence that was used to construct them - after generating the JSON files, it is strongly recommended that you rename the data partitions to something more human-readable.
+This will be automatic in future versions of the software.

 #### TNT output files